adamay909/getssl-docker/README.md

 	  adamaymas/getssl \
 		-w /getssl -a

+You can get default configuration files as output with the -c option.
+E.g.:

+	docker run -v /opt/getssl:/getssl adamaymas/getssl -c -w /getssl your.domain.com

-You can get a default configuration file as output with the -c option.
-You will need to pay attention to the paths in the config files---the paths in the config files are paths inside the container, not the host system; other than that, it's straightforward.
+This will create default config files for your.domain.com in the /opt/getssl (on host) directory.
+Make sure to edit it appropriately.
+In particular, you need to supply your account email for using let's encrypt.
+The files are fairly self-explanatory.
+You need to pay attention to the paths in the config files---the paths in the config files are paths inside the container, not the host system.
+Other than that, it's straightforward.
+You can get more information in the [getssl documentations](https://github.com/srvrco/getssl/wiki).

-You will have to reload Apache separately after running getssl.
+You have to reload Apache separately after running getssl.
 No big deal if you are using a cron job or the like to run getssl periodically.